 – the 327.4 MHz hyperfine transition of the deuterium atom, an extremely weak line of great cosmological significance, detected in 1990 after many unsuccessful attempts;

-– the 1 420.4 MHz neutral hydrogen (HI) line, discovered nearly four decades ago, and still the most intensely studied line in the radio spectrum;
+– the 1 420.4 MHz neutral hydrogen (HI) line, discovered more than six four decades ago, and still the most intensely studied line in the radio spectrum;

 – the four OH radical lines at 1 612.2 MHz, 1 665.4 MHz, 1 667.4 MHz, and 1 720.5 MHz.

+{Editor’s note: Many more spectral lines have been discovered in the last two decades.
+The following paragraph should be updated to reflect current number.}

 Molecular radio astronomy began with the detection of the spectral lines of the OH radical in 1963.
-Several thousand spectral lines from more than 125 molecules have been discovered since then, and discovery of more lines continues to this day.
+Several thousand spectral lines from more than [125 molecules] have been discovered since then, and discovery of more lines continues to this day.
 The lines of greatest importance to radio astronomy are listed in Recommendation ITU-R RA.314.
 Nevertheless, important information has also been derived from many of those not listed as being of the greatest astrophysical significance.

 Portions of the spectrum containing these lines and their limited blue- and red-shifted extensions are allocated to radio astronomy on Earth.
 Although heavily used, these bands have serious problems for astronomical observations either because they are not adequately protected from space-based in-band or out-of-band interference or because the band allocated to radio astronomy is far narrower than the red shift range of interest.
 For example, red shifted HI observations provide information on the formation of galaxies and the early Universe, topics that have been and continue to be the subject of intense research efforts.
-An example is the discovery of the 1 420.4 MHz line, red shifted to 323 MHz.
-The existence of red shifted OH megamasers, observable at frequencies as low as 500 MHz and below, has also been predicted.
-Highly red-shifted objects emitting in the HI or OH lines are expected to be of great interest to astronomers well into the next century.
+An example is the discovery of the 1 420.4 MHz line, red shifted for the Epoch of Reionization and the Cosmic Dawn between 50 MHz to 323 MHz (see Report ITU-R RA.2509).
+Highly red-shifted objects emitting, for example, in the HI or OH lines are of great interest to astronomers.
 Since the Shielded Zone of the Moon is likely to be nearly interference free, interest in observations of these faint objects may increase greatly when a lunar observatory becomes available.

-Continuum observations in the 300 MHz to 3 GHz range are carried out in the 1.4 GHz (1.400-1.427 GHz), 1.6 GHz (1.66-1.67 GHz), and 2.7 GHz (2.69-2.7 GHz) bands.
-The 2.29-2.3 GHz deep space band is also used to make very long baseline interferometry (VLBI) observations.

 In view of the great astrophysical importance of red shifted HI and OH observations, the 300 MHz to 2 GHz range should be reserved for radio astronomy observations.

 3.4 The 3-20 GHz range

 This region of the spectrum is increasingly used by airborne or satellite services, and a number of astrophysically important lines have become difficult to observe.
-Some important lines were discovered only recently; e.g., the methanol line at 6.7 GHz, which is in the middle of bands allocated to satellite services.
+Some important lines; e.g., the methanol line at 6.7 GHz, are in the middle of bands allocated to satellite services.

 Astrophysically important lines, most of which are not adequately protected and which have been detected in this spectral region are: